 The Department of Defense asserts that it "has taken all necessary and feasible precautions to ensure" that Petitioner's release is safe.
 Mitchell Decl. ¶ 4.
 But the government's justification for that assessment are woefully inadequate, particularly in the face of the government's various warnings concerning travel to and presence in Syria-evidence that will be supplemented by independent, expert assessments of the region in connection with a forthcoming motion for a preliminary injunction that Petitioner intends to file.
-The Department of Defense asserts that Petitioner's release into Syria is safe because its chosen drop point is

-Id. ¶ 5.
-But the Department's focus on the that supposedly characterizes that region is a chimera, as the Department acknowledges that it Id. ¶ 5 & n.2.
+The Department of Defense asserts that Petitioner's release into Syria is safe because its chosen drop point is Id. ¶ 5.
+But the Department's focus on the that supposedly characterizes that region is a chimera, as the Department acknowledges that it Id. \P 5 & n.2.
 The Department also asserts that Id. ¶ 5.
-But while the government's declarant attempts to make life in a zone with no recognized government seem ordinary-for example-that assessment is based on the fact that these features have been for example-that assessment is based on the fact that these features have been for example-that assessment is based on the fact that these features have been for the entire country as exceedingly dangerous in its entirety.
+But while the government's declarant attempts to make life in a zone with no recognized government seem ordinary for example-that assessment is based on the fact that these features have been when the Departments of State and Homeland Security continue to treat the entire country as exceedingly dangerous in its entirety.
 Id.
 In fact, the region's instability is so pronounced that the government currently warns all U.S. citizens to immediately leave all parts of Syria because "[a]ttacks from the regime or other groups could happen with little or no warning, no part of Syria should be considered immune from violence, and the potential exists throughout the country for unpredictable and hostile acts, including kidnappings, sniper assaults, terrorist attacks, small arms fire, improvised explosives, artillery shelling, airstrikes, the use of chemical weapons, large- and small-scale bombings, as well as arbitrary arrest, detention, and torture."
 DOS Syria Information (emphasis added).
 The Mitchell Declaration does nothing to contradict this assessment-nor could it, as Syria is indisputably in the midst of a violent and fluid civil war, and lulls in fighting do not constitute an end of hostilities and danger.
 Thus, even the extremely limited claims of normalcy in the Mitchell Declaration do not constitute a serious assurance of safety or stability.
+1